 You can help us give more people with an intellectual disability a chance to achieve their personal best.
 Learn more about Special Olympics, be inspired by our athletes or best of all, get involved!

-From 25 July - 2 August 2015, Team Australia athletes will wear the green and gold with pride in Los Angeles, USA for the biggest ever Special Olympics World Summer Games.
-They will be amongst 7,000 Special Olympics athletes from 177 countries in the biggest celebration of ability ever seen!
-View the video below as the Governor-General presents representatives from Team Australia with their uniform.
+From 25 July - 2 August 2015, 76 Team Australia athletes wore the green and gold with pride in Los Angeles, USA for the biggest ever Special Olympics World Summer Games.
+They were amongst 7,000 Special Olympics athletes from 177 countries in the biggest celebration of ability ever seen!
+View the story from Channel Nine News below!